 In the studio Lennon recorded a guide vocal without the falsetto – it was later released on the 1998 box set John Lennon Anthology.
-This version, which omits Something Different’s backing vocals but brings Ken Ascher’s keyboards to the fore, is arguably more affecting in its sense of melancholy.
+That version, which omitted Something Different’s backing vocals but brought Ken Ascher’s keyboards to the fore, was arguably more affecting in its sense of melancholy.

 On the final version melancholy had largely turned to saccharine, and Lennon’s lyrics (“’cause I’m the fish and you’re the sea/’cause I’m the apple and you’re the tree”) appeared tired and trite.
 Lennon had composed more honest and touching tributes to Ono, and despite being one of Mind Games’ stronger melodies, ‘One Day (At A Time)’ failed to convey any real sense of emotional conviction.